DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

   - Work on feedback suggestions from Monday.
 - Schedule:
   - 1:00 - 1:50
-    - Abbie, Wiley, Mason
+    - everyone
-  - 1:50 - 2:40
+  - 2 - 4 pm
-    - Orlando, Reiter, Michael, Hunter
+    - Go check out the Undergraduate Research projects in the Science Center Lobby.

 ## Friday